grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "And we should take on some more food, refill the fresh-water tanks, and lay in a normal spread of spare parts..."

 "I did try to start buying parts earlier today but got sidetracked by the job offer.
-Put Gregory on securing our food stocks."
+Put Gregory on securing our food stocks.
+And tell him I need more cigarillos."

 Hemi nodded and jotted a note on a scrap of paper clipped to a clipboard that lay next to his plate.
 "You are sure about this job Sylvia?"